pdudotdev/hm-nmap/README.md

   - Ensures that no unnecessary ports remain open, maintaining system security.
   - Confirms to the encoder that the message was successfully received and decoded.

-## 🎓 Example: Encoding and Decoding "hello, world!"
+## 🎓 Example: Encoding and Decoding

 Let's walk through an example of how **HM-Nmap** encodes and decodes the message `"hello, world!"`.